Technology

 This isn't just about tech buzzwords.
 Picking the right type of AI can impact how your product performs, how your users feel, and how fast you grow in the market.

 In this blog, we'll keep things simple.
 You'll learn the real differences between generative AI vs conversational AI, where each one fits best, and how they work in real business use.
-From Conversational AI in healthcare to AI chatbot development services for banks or factories, we'll walk you through solid, real-world advice you can act on right away.
+We'll walk you through solid, real-world advice you can act on right away.

 It follows what it's trained on, like saved questions or rules.
 That's why it works best when the task is clear and repeatable.

-You'll find conversational AI in healthcare, banking, insurance, and many other places.
-It's used by lots of conversational AI companies to improve both user and employee experience.
+You'll find conversational AI in a lot of sectors such as healthcare, banking, insurance, etc. It's used by lots of companies to improve both user and employee experience.

 It's good for: